nais/doc/docs/nais-application/nais.yaml/reference.md

 **Allowed values**: `NAVident`

+### `spec.azure.application.claims.groups[]`

+List of groups that contain members that should be allowed to access your application.

+This also controls the `groups` claim for a user token, which will only contain groups that are both explicitly assigned to the application _and_ which the user is a direct member of.

+### `spec.azure.application.claims.groups[].id`

+Object ID for the group in Azure AD - a GUID, e.g. `00000000-0000-0000-0000-000000000000`

 ## `spec.elastic.instance`

 Will add access policy for the given instance, and label your pods to use the correct network policy to allow traffic to Aiven.